Shell4026/ShellProtector/README.md

 This does not prevent copying of the avatar, but it does prevent ripping and modifying the avatar's texture.

-If you want to prevent copying, use it in conjunction with the password feature.
+If you want to prevent copying, use it in conjunction with the password assets.

 ### Usage
 1. Add an 'Encrypt Texture' Component to your avatar.